Angelina Jolie Opens Up About Her And The Children’s Struggles After Split With Brad Pitt

-Angelina Jolie has opened up about her struggles as well as her renewed focus to take care of her children after her split with Brad Pitt in a new interview with Daily Telegraph.
+Angelina Jolie has opened up about her struggles as well as her renewed focus to take care of her children after her split with Brad Pitt in a new interview with the Daily Telegraph.

 Sitting in a Beverly Hills hotel suite to promote Cambodian-set film First They Killed My Father, which she co-wrote, produced and directed, Jolie was all willing to entertain questions of a more personal nature, specifically how she has been holding up since her divorce from Brad Pitt last September.